 Consultation and public submissions

-This consultation paper forms the first step in this review.
-It is expected that the Government will finalise the review by 2022.
+This consultation paper formed the first step in the review process.

 - bet365 - Confidential,